 I know, I know.
 You want details.
 Asking someone exactly how much money they make is a very personal question, and it’s not something I’m entirely comfortable posting, but I’ll give you an idea.

-These days I earn six figures a year from this blog.
+These days I earn a decent six figures a year from this blog.

 I’m not a millionaire, but I’m not living in a cardboard box either.

-I still travel the world on a budget, but I’m also able to save money.
-Or splurge on the occasional expensive experience.
+While I started from humble roots, and still prefer to travel the world on a budget, I’m also able to save money these days.
+Or splurge on some expensive experiences/trips from time to time.

-The reality is that I actually have no idea how much I’ll make next month.
+And the reality is that even now, I actually have no idea how much I’ll make next month.
 Or the month after that.
 It’s one downside to working for yourself.
 In exchange for freedom, you often lose some security.

-You can’t be afraid to take some risks or fail along the way.
+You also can’t be afraid to take some risks or fail along the way.

 For the first 2 years, there’s no way I could’ve survived on my travel blog income alone.

-However if you’re determined, here are some resources I highly recommend:
+However if you’re determined to get paid to travel, here are some resources I highly recommend:

 - How To Start A Travel Blog: My complete step-by-step guide to starting your first travel blog.